 These roles will be present in most healthcare professions, whether stated explicitly or not.
 They would all apply to a rehabilitation professional.
 The fifth role is that of “learner and teacher.”
-It is interesting that learning and teaching are conjoined.
-It is my experience, and I am sure this has been shown in research, that the act of teaching someone else is associated with much learning on my behalf.
+Interestingly, learning and teaching are conjoined.
+It is my experience, and I am sure this has been shown in research, that teaching someone else is associated with much learning on my behalf.

-One of the current difficulties in rehabilitation is the lack of any unique, rehabilitation professional body.
-Rehabilitation has unique expertise, set out in these 14 capabilities.
+One of the current difficulties in rehabilitation is the lack of any unique rehabilitation professional body.
+Rehabilitation has particular expertise set out in these 14 capabilities.
 However, each expert already belongs to another profession.
-Only doctors have an officially recognised (by the General Medical Council) professional expertise in rehabilitation, as a branch of medical practice where doctors have unique expertise compared to all other doctors.
-At a senior level, after full training, each doctor has both a medical expertise and an additional, specialist medical, expertise.
+Only doctors have an officially recognised (by the General Medical Council) professional expertise in rehabilitation as a branch of medical practice where doctors have unique expertise compared to all other doctors.
+At a senior level, after full training, each doctor has both medical knowledge and an additional specialist medical expertise.
 (This remark includes general practitioners.)

 Rehabilitation is a multi-professional activity.
-It is not appropriate that only one profession within the team should have recognised expertise, and that other members, who often also have similar expertise, should not have it recognised.
-More importantly, the other team members need to know what expertise they need to acquire to become expert.
-Moreover, once rehabilitation is recognised as a separate professional expertise that is fully integrated into other aspects of the person’s professional expertise, then each profession will start to get a clear idea of their own, unique expertise that they add to a rehabilitation team. (here)
+It is not appropriate that only one profession within the team should have recognised expertise and that other members, who often also have similar expertise, should not have it recognised.
+More importantly, the other team members need to know what expertise they need to acquire to become experts.
+Moreover, once rehabilitation is recognised as separate professional expertise fully integrated into other aspects of the person’s professional expertise, each profession will start to get a clear idea of the unique expertise they add to a rehabilitation team. (here)

-The importance of the last two paragraphs is to emphasise that someone who wishes to become a recognised, professional expert in rehabilitation must, as part of their professionalism, teach the expertise to people from all professions.
+The last two paragraphs emphasise that someone who wishes to become a recognised professional expert in rehabilitation must teach the expertise to people from all professions as part of their professionalism.
 Only in this way will clinicians fully appreciate and demonstrate their commitment to true multi-professional teamwork.

-Last, though training is usually discussed and described as a separate activity, with a person either undertaking a clinical (or other) activity or teaching someone how to undertake the activity, teaching is much more effective if integrated into the activity being taught.
+Last, though the training is usually discussed and described as a separate activity, with a person either undertaking a clinical (or other) activity or teaching someone how to undertake the activity, teaching is much more effective if integrated into the introduced action.
 Much healthcare training is integrated into day-to-day care.
-This is not always understood by managers, yet it is probably the most effective and most efficient way to teach, Equally, I suspect that training aimed to help someone be a good educator concentrates on formal teaching.
-I suspect that training people how to integrate teaching into everyday clinical work has a much lower priority.
-Yet, if this were to occur, the clinical environment would truly become a learning environment.
+Managers do not always understand this, yet it is probably the most effective and efficient way to teach; equally, I suspect that training to help someone be a good educator concentrates on formal teaching.
+I suspect that training people how to integrate education into everyday clinical work has a much lower priority.
+Yet, if this were to occur, the clinical environment would become a learning environment.

-The key attitudes required for this capability are:
+The critical attitudes required for this capability are: